rdvdijk/flickr_uploader/README.md

     token_cache: "/Users/jane/.flickr-uploader/token_cache.yml"

 Create your own [application on Flickr](http://www.flickr.com/services/apps), and use the `key` and `secret` of that application in the configuration above.
+Make sure that the `token_cache` value points to a different file in the same folder (it is a file the [flickr-fu](https://github.com/commonthread/flickr_fu) library uses to cache the authentication tokens).

 ## Authorization